 Hope lies within the pages of Willful Blindness if you are willing to see.

-This book is on the short list of recommended reading for Germane’s clients and members of the NOW Leadership tribe.
+This book is on the short list of recommended reading for Germane Consulting’s clients and all those who wish to see more.

 You can order your copy by clicking the link below.